ttulka/stroke/README.md

 |||
 ```

-Can be translated into the following pseudocode:
+can be translated into the following pseudocode:

 ```
 flip v0